 Especially in the case of hospice and end of life care, medical professionals are primarily in control of how life progresses.
-Gawande points out that these professionals, while they have the best in mind, are focused on treating disease, not improving life for the living.
-Being Mortal is an active contributor to how we envision aging and death, and it seeks to give a dignified voice to the elderly while calling upon its readers to create better options for end of life care.
+Gawande points out that these professionals, while they have the best in mind, are focused on treating disease, not improving the experience for the living.
+Being Mortal is an active contributor to how we envision aging and death, and it seeks to give a quiet voice to the elderly while calling upon its readers to create better options for end of life care.

 - This beautifully written book includes a variety of concrete examples to provide support for Gawande’s arguments.